RubixML/Churn/README.md

 $estimator = PersistentModel::load(new Filesystem('model.rbx'));
 ```

-Finally, return the predictions for the customers in our database by passing the inference set to the `predict()` method on the Pipeline meta-Estimator and store the values in the database under the Churn column.
+Finally, return the predictions for the customers in the database by passing the inference set to the `predict()` method on the Pipeline meta-Estimator.
+The predictions will be returned in the same order as the samples we loaded from the database.

 ```php
 $predictions = $estimator->predict($dataset);
 ```

+From here, we can loop through the predictions and update the corresponding rows in the database.

 ## Original Dataset
 https://github.com/codebrain001/customer-churn-prediction